Academy for Nursing and Health Occupations

 An institution such as a college needs financial resources and financial stability matched to its vision and mission.
 The college will maintain financial stability through prudent business practices, careful long-range financial planning, and increased Financial Aid funding in the face of decreased grant programs as evidence by achieving the following objectives.

 1. Financial Impact 1.
-To obtain and access funding sources that will allow the maintaining of appropriate human resources, the procurement of capital equipment, the maintenance and upkeep or our facilities, and the purchasing of needed operating supplies.
+Monitor and direct financial matters to allow the maintaining of appropriate humanresources, the procurement of capital equipment, the maintenance and upkeep of ourfacilities, and the purchasing of needed operating supplies.
 Evaluate Annually

 Financial Impact: $30,000